richardschoen/ibmibashscripts/README.md

 ## cpysrctoifs.sh - Copy Source Member from Library to IFS File
 Copy source member to IFS file path from library with minimal parameter entry.

 **P1** - Source from IFS file name (no dir path) from within the specifed IFS directory in bash or other PASE shell.
 **P2-Optional** - Replace source member in library.
 [Y/N] Default :Y

 Example to copy a source file member from QGPL/QCLSRC(SAMPLE), Type: CLP to relative IFS output path for editing

+Sample bash/PASE command line sequence to copy from source file to IFS location
 ```
 cd /gitrepos/QGPL/QCLSRC
 cpysrctoifs.sh SAMPLE.CLP